Thursday, June 18, 2026

 8 am.
 Luggage out.

 9 am.
-Motor coach ride toward Glyfoda, near Athens.
+Motor coach ride toward Glyfada, near Athens.

-A planned detour to visit Bezentine Greek Orthodox Church with large courtyard, still in operation.
+A planned detour to visit Byzantine Greek Orthodox Church with large courtyard still in operation.

-Small food shop. sovenier shop in buildings.
-A small museum with artifacts of busts and stone chiseled sayings.
-The countryside scorched by fire.
-Came right near church and jumped over to next valley.
+Small food shop and souvenir shop in side building.
+A small simple elegant museum with artifacts of busts and stone chiseled sayings.
+The countryside scorched by recent fire.
+Trail of burned trees came near church and then jumped over into next sloping valley.

-Back on bus, we traveled a few hours to a large wayside north of Athens in Distoma, I believe.
+Back on bus, we traveled a few hours to large wayside north of Athens in Distomo, I believe.

-About 2 pm we arrived at our last hotel in Glyfoda along the seashore, southwest of Athens.
-The old airport was not far away.
+About 2 pm we arrived at our last hotel in Glyfada along the seashore, southwest of Athens.
+The old airport not far away.
 It being developed into resorts.
 Mid 70's and full sun.
-After checking in, we walked across busy 4 lane boulavard to the shore and sand beach, 2 blocks removed from boulavard.
-Pasenger train tracks and bike path between street and beach.
+After checking in, we walked across busy 4 lane boulevard to the shore and sand beach, 2 blocks removed from boulevard.
+Passenger train tracks and bike path in between street and beach.

 6 pm.
-Gathered in a dining side room to discuss with Marily our thoughts on the trip.
-Then dinner.of
+Gathered in dining side room to discuss with Marily our thoughts on the trip.
+Then dinner with

-Pumpkin soup.
-I kindly asked for only half.
+2 large ladles of pumpkin soup.
+I kindly asked for only one ladle.

 Baked salmon over mushrooms, peppers, light white/yellow sauce.
 Excellent.

-Chocolate Mouss with one large strawberry on top for desert.
+Chocolate Mousse with one large strawberry on top for desert.
+Why sure.

 A final goodbye with all.
-Everyone in group stayed to shake hands and or hug.
-We were a determined group makiing sure to visit and get along with all and it showed.
+Everyone in group stayed to shake hands and/or hug.
+We were a determined group making sure to visit and get along with everyone and it showed.

 May 15, Thursday.
 Day 12.